evolvedlight/evolvedlight.github.io/posts/initial.md

 ## Setup

 Take the VueJs blog repo and change as needed.
 Live reloads like a dream.
-Added a CNAME now
+Added a CNAME now and checking to see if it stays